 About Finn’s Hotel

 Finn’s Hotel comprises ten beautifully written ‘epiclets’, as Joyce himself called them: ten ‘little epics’.
 Some are very little, like vignettes or sketches; others are substantial, akin to short stories or fables.
 All of them are concise and concentrated pieces of prose fiction centering on epoch-making Irish historic / mythic moments, spanning some 1,500 years, and pivoting on the year 1132 AD.
-Each epiclet is a narrative tableau in which some of Joyce’s heros and heroines make their debut: many characers among this eclectic cast later reappear, in various guises, in Finnegans Wake but in Finn’s Hotel they are portrayed in their unvarnished, original incarnation.
+Each epiclet is a narrative tableau in which some of Joyce’s heroes and heroines make their debut: many characers among this eclectic cast later reappear, in various guises, in Finnegans Wake but in Finn’s Hotel they are portrayed in their unvarnished, original incarnation.

 Joyce wrote these pieces in 1923, some six months after his disengagement from writing his encyclopaedic Ulysses and well before he had as yet conceived of the plot, structure, or sheer immensity of his epic Finnegans Wake.
 Engrossing in themselves, these boldly inventive, yet highly readable prose-portraits (three of which only came to light in 2004) also provide an ideal entrée to the Wake, a book that vies with the Book of Kells as the most supremely Irish thing we have.